MailTape/MailTape-v1/_posts/2020-04-12-Postcards.md

 ## Big Thief - Cattails
 Postcards: **"**One of those songs we feel we’ve known forever.
 Adrienne’s lyrics are always beautifully written - here she talks about death with a serenity that’s reassuring.**"**

-## Animale Colective - Banshee Beat
+## Animal Colective - Banshee Beat
 Postcards: **"**A gorgeous, subtle track that builds up without ever falling into clichés.
 That first chord change is one of our favorite musical moments.**"**

 ## Velvet Underground - Pale Blue Eyes